albinouty/shibby/README.md

 # shibby

 shibby is a shell script for Libby (get it? sh-ibby...you get it).
 With the move to Libby, the mp3 files for audiobooks are no longer easily accessible like they once were directly through Overdrive.
 This tool gives you access to those files again...

 ## Installation
-Because shibby is a bash script, it doesn't requier much in terms of installation.
+Because shibby is a bash script, it doesn't require much in terms of installation.
 Just download it and run it (assuming you have `jq`, read more below).

 A few things will be needed for shibby to work properly.